nextauthjs/next-auth/www/docs/configuration/events.md

 Sent when the user signs out.

-The message object will contain either of these depending on if you use JWT or database persisted sessions:
+The message object will contain one of these depending on if you use JWT or database persisted sessions:

 - `token`: The JWT token for this session.
 - `session`: The session object from your adapter that is being ended